DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 .. code-block::

   **Insert the DCCpwm DCCpwm AC DC  Image here**

 .. note::

-These modes, {PWM} vs Analog DC are totally incompatible with one another and if crossed will result in magic smoke and a burned out motor shield and or USB connector.
+  These modes, (PWM) vs Analog DC are totally incompatible with one another and if crossed will result in magic smoke and a burned out motor shield and or USB connector.

- * DCC{PWM} is detected on a multimeter as an AC signal but in a square wave form.
-Not as a sine wave.
+ * DCC(PWM) is detected on a multimeter as an AC signal but in a square wave form, not as a sine wave
- *  DC{PWM} is detected on a multimeter as an DC signal in a square wave form.
-Not as a direct current wave.
+ * DC(PWM) is detected on a multimeter as a DC signal in a square wave form, not as a direct current wave

-The DC{PWM} track is Power supply dependent and needs a varying amount of 0 zero to maximum Vdc passed to the track of 12 or 16 or 18vdc, depending on whether they're N, HO or G scale engines.
+The DC(PWM) track is Power supply dependent and needs a varying amount of 0 zero to maximum Vdc passed to the track of 12 or 16 or 18vdc, depending on whether they're N, HO or G scale engines.

 Note; The signal is detected as DC on this track, from 0Vdc to max +xxVdc depending on the Motor Shield DC power supply output.
 The DCC-EX 122.55Hz PWM DC motor signal allows for better functioning and better running than most competing systems.

 TrackManagerTM DCC(PWM} & DC{PWM} wave forms
 =============================================

 A simplified representation of what the Dual {PWM} signals might look like through the track.

 .. code-block::